LDemetrios/kscript/README.md

 # KScript

 This is a cli app to launch Kotlin scripts.
-It allows adding dependencies and other configuration through configuration in the comments.
+It allows adding dependencies and other configuration through comments, prefixed by `!`.
+It then creates a gradle project and launches it.

 *__Disclaimer__: This tool was created in a cave, with a bunch of scraps.
 I'm not planning to continue development apart from fixing minor bugs.
 However, I welcome good pull requests.
 There are a few ideas that I'm too lazy to implement, but